WeTransfer/wt-api-docs/source/includes/_board-api.md

 **Important**

-Chunks _must_ be 6 megabytes in size, except for the very last chunk, which can be smaller.
+Board chunks _must_ be 6 megabytes in size, except for the very last chunk, which can be smaller.
 Sending too much or too little data will result in a 400 Bad Request error when you finalise the file.

 <h2 id="board-request-upload-url">Request upload URL</h2>